Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

-For baselines, we consider directional clusterings based on either PCA, NMF, or the natural latent space basis.
-For our EDDP, we examine two variants, namely EDDP-U and EDDP-C. These are differentiated based on the choice of feature manipulation strategy used in Uncertainty Region Alignment, with EDDP-U referring to UFM and EDDP-C to CFM.
+For baselines, we consider directional clusterings based on either PCA, NMF, or the Natural latent space basis (referred to as \textit{Natural}).
+For our EDDP, we examine two variants that are differentiated based on the choice of feature manipulation strategy used in Uncertainty Region Alignment.
+We use EDDP-U to refer to UFM and EDDP-C to CFM.
 Unless stated otherwise, our Encoding-Decoding Direction Pairs use the Augmented Lagrangian Loss from Section \ref{sec:augmented-lagrangian}, all losses from Sections \ref{sec:interpretability} and \ref{sec:UIBE} (except $\loss^{s}$), along with either $\loss^{uur}$ (EDDP-U) or $\loss^{cur}$ and $\loss^{fso}$ (EDDP-C) from Sections \ref{sec:signal-vectors} and \ref{sec:uncertainty-region}.
-Other method parameters for each case are detailed in Section \ref{sec:appendix-deep}.
-We emphasize that EDDP-U does not include the use of $\loss^{fso}$ to learn the directions.
-We remind that the main purpose of $\loss^{fso}$ is to contribute towards a faithful estimation of the encoding directions.
-While this was critical for the experiment on synthetic data, in real-world experiments, we see that the value of this loss is sufficiently low even when not directly minimizing it, possibly due to working in a high-dimensional embedding space where two random vectors are approximately orthogonal.
-A detailed discussion regarding $\loss^{fso}$ is provided in Sections \ref{sec:appendix-dream-experiments} and \ref{sec:appendix-lfso-ablation} with the conclusions presented in the main body of the article being mostly aligned with the conclusions that stem from detailed ablation studies.

-After learning the directions, either with our method or with methods from the unsupervised state-of-the-art, we use the annotations available in the concept datasets to label the directions using Network Dissection \citep{NetworkDissection}.
+After learning the directions with any unsupervised method, we use Network Dissection \citep{NetworkDissection} and the annotations available in the concept datasets to label them.
 As described in Section \ref{sec:dir-label}, we make a basis change by projecting the network feature activations onto the learned decoding directions (for PCA and EDPP) or by directly utilizing the concept factors learned by NMF.
-While our approach is explicitly learning binary classifiers $\{\vw_i, b_i\}$ as concept detectors, PCA and NMF lack the estimation of an explicit classification threshold $b$.
-To form concept detectors in those cases, we follow \cite{NetworkDissection} and for each direction we choose $b$ to be equal to the top $k$-quantile among the projected activations sourced from the concept dataset.
-For NMF we use $k=0.005$, as suggested in \cite{NetworkDissection}, while for PCA we use $k=0.2$ as suggested in \cite{PCA}.
-In our experiments we also consider comparing with the clustering obtained using the natural latent space basis, i.e. the neuron directions, which in the tables we refer to as $\textit{Natural}$.
-In that case, the classification threshold of the considered concept detectors is set to the top $0.005$ quantile of the feature activations in the direction of the neuron, as originally suggested in Network Dissection.
+More details on the experimental setup for all methods, including baselines, are provided in Section \ref{sec:appendix-deep}, while in Section \ref{sec:appendix-approaching-human-evaluations}, we discuss how our evaluation pipeline implicitly captures human judgment.